Julia sets with Ahlfors-regular conformal dimension one: Finite subdivision rules

 For $n>m\ge0$, a level-$n$ tile $t^n$ is a {\it subtile} of a level-$m$ tile $t^m$ if $t^n\subset t^m$, and a level-$n$ edge $e^n$ is a {\it subedge} of a level-$m$ edge $e^m$ if $e^n \subset e^m$.

-As written above, our convention is to use superscripts to indicate the levels of edges and tiles.
+As stated above, our convention is to use superscripts to indicate the levels of edges and tiles.
 Since level-$0$ objects are frequently used, we often omit the superscript $^0$ for level-$0$ objects.